Understanding Stress Leave in Ontario

 How is Stress Leave Different from Regular Leave?

 In Ontario, stress leave can be taken in addition to the three days of unpaid leave mandated by government regulations.
 Since employment is protected during stress leave, employees are more likely to take it without fear of losing their jobs.
-Stress leave differs from regular leave in several ways, including eligibility, duration, purpose, and employee protections.
+Stress leave differs from regular leave in numerous ways, including eligibility, duration, purpose, and employee protections.

 Stress leave requires medical documentation confirming the need for time off due to work-related stress or mental health issues.
 It can last from a few days to several months, depending on medical advice.
-Regular leave, such as vacation or personal days, does not require medical documentation and is often limited by company policy or labour regulations.
+Regular leave, such as vacation or personal days, typically does not require medical documentation and is often limited by company policy or labour regulations.

 Regular leave usually includes paid vacation days and statutory holidays, with personal or unpaid leave being unpaid unless specified otherwise in the employment agreement.
 Employees in Ontario are entitled to a minimum of three days of unpaid leave for personal illness, injury, or medical emergency under the ESA.
-Stress leave can supplement these three days, offering additional protection and flexibility to address mental health needs without job security concerns.
+Stress leave can typically be taken in addition to these three days, offering additional protection and flexibility to address mental health needs without posing undue concerns regarding job security.
+This information should not be taken as legal advice, and it is best to consult a legal professional to protect your rights regarding stress leave.

 Donich Law - In the News